Posts

 Image

-This is what you should have in your bathroom to help control the amount of steam that builds up while you (or your kids) shower or bathe.
+Do you have a working vent in your bathroom?
+It helps control the amount of steam that builds up while you (or your kids) shower or bathe.
 It helps vent out the extra moisture in the room - and most of us know that extra moisture can lead to mold.
 And I hate mold.
 I've shared my experience in this blog about the 2 1/2 months it took us to get the mold fixed in our previous house.
-(There's a great search box on this blog if you want to try to find any other info-and I have about 100 entries on here!)
 Anyway, back to the bathroom.
 It's a great place for wet, slimy things to grow.
 Make sure you stop it in it's tracks by washing your shower curtain regularly.
 Ever felt a little slippery stuff on the shower curtain?
-Might be time to throw it in the wash.
+Might be time to throw it in the washer and dryer.
 We have another bathroom that has sliding shower doors, and they're hard to keep clean.
 My father-in-law uses a squeegee to clean the shower doors off after each use at his house.
-But we haven't convinced the teenage
+But we haven't convinced the teenagers that it's a good idea to do the same thing at our house.
+The track that the sh...

 Image

 I am developing a "Newly Diagnosed Packet" for asthma and would like some input!
 I have found a lot of information here and there, but haven't found something that seems to cover all areas of asthma.
-For most people, getting all of the information at once can be overwhelming (I was given 30 pages of printouts from the internet by the respiratory therapist while Son #2 was in the hospital for the first time.)
+For most people, getting all of the information at once can be overwhelming.
+I was given 30 pages of printouts from the internet by the respiratory therapist while Son #2 was in the hospital for the first time.
 That is how I was educated about asthma!
 I was so confused and couldn't make sense of any of it!
 Fast forward 11 years, and I know more than I ever cared to about asthma!
 (12 combined hospitalizations for 2 of my kids and many, many doctor visits every year) I am designing something that would be broken down into sections (asthma basics/signs and symptoms/triggers/medications etc) That way, people can just read the section that they need.
 What are some of the things that you wish you would have known when you first learned about asthma?
-What are some of the things
+What ar...

 Tip #9 - cleaning air condition & heating vents